nedqlko88/SoftUni/README.md

-# TechModule4.0
+# SOFTUNI
-excersices and homeworks
+Excersices and Homeworks